 RECOMMENDED: Best bars in Los Angeles

 Brent Bolthouse brings Hollywood to Santa Monica's Fairmont Hotel with this indoor/outdoor bar and lounge, a veritable watering hole for Westside bros and ladies who look Coachella-ready at all times.
-Think: tree house hideaway by the Pacific, clad with outdoor fire pit, pool table, dart boards, ping-pong table and pricey specialty drinks that set the mood (and get you in the mood) for a Baja getaway.
+Think: tree house hideaway by the Pacific, clad with an outdoor fire pit, pool table, dart boards, ping-pong table and pricey specialty drinks that set the mood (and get you in the mood) for a Baja getaway.
 It's a weekend house-party Friday and Saturday nights and Sunday afternoons, but if you want to keep the sleaze factor to a minimum, aim for a weeknight visit.

 With a prime spot on Abbot Kinney and an epic selection of beer—no hard alcohol here, rather there's a rotating roster of craft beer and wine—the Otheroom attracts the men of Venice.
 But this ain't your neighborhood dive: on any given night, the bar is filled with locals—flash your 90291 creds to gain priority at the door—lounging on seats at the bar or at one of the many bar tables.
 Come dressed in your best sand-and-surf casual as the dim, votive-lit room gives you that seaside glow.
 Tip: Thursdays to Saturdays are prime nights for meeting and greeting.

-This popular Silver Lake haunt specializes in whiskeys—there are more than 100 on offer and dozens of small batch bourbons—and is generally packed all throughout the day and week with $5 Whiskey Wednesdays and happy hour (Monday-Saturday, 5-8pm; Saturday, Sunday 2-8pm) when all drinks are $5.
+This popular Silver Lake haunt specializes in whiskeys—there are more than 100 on offer and dozens of small batch bourbons—and is generally packed all throughout the day and week with $5 Whiskey Wednesdays and happy hour (Monday-Friday, 5-8pm; Saturday, Sunday 2-8pm) when all drinks are $5.
 Eastside locals crowd the horse shoe–shaped, central bar to claim prime real estate (and bump elbows with their fellow drinkers); if you happen to find yourself a friend for the night, head to the back of the bar for some canoodling in the intimate booths.